 Efforts of the Army signal intelligence agency

-The army agency assigned its own unit to intercept and evaluate this traffic.
+The Army agency Inspectorate 7/VI assigned its own unit to intercept and evaluate this traffic.
 This was Group VI operating during 1942-44 from Loetzen, East Prussia.

 Unteroffizier Karrenberg, the member of that unit assigned to work on the cipher teleprinter said in postwar interrogations that this traffic was first intercepted in 1940 in Warsaw.
 However it was not systematically collected and analyzed till summer 1943.
 They called this traffic ‘Bandwurm’ because of the non-repeating cipher.